Víctor Córdoba (boxer)

 Víctor Córdoba (born March 15, 1962) is a Panamanian former professional boxer who competed from 1981 to 1999.
-Known as "Toby", Córdoba had a successful career and captured a world title.
+He held the World Boxing Association (WBA) super middleweight title from 1991 to 1992.

 Professional career

 He turned pro in 1981 and captured the Lineal and WBA super middleweight titles from Christophe Tiozzo in 1991.
 He defended the title once against Vincenzo Nardiello before losing the belt the same year to Michael Nunn by split decision.
 In the rematch the following year, Córdoba lost again.